MAR 530: Ecosystem-Based Fisheries Management

 MAR 536: Biological Statistics II

 Student-led learning in statistical analysis of ecological data.
 This course provides guided learning in advanced statistical analysis, as applied to ecological research and other fields of marine science.
 Advanced concepts in probability, hypothesis testing, and estimation will be presented by students, including analyses of example data sets and problems.
 Students will be required to learn selected methods independently, present topics to the class that are relevant to their graduate research and complete a class project.
 A computer lab, focused on introductory and intermediate programming and analysis using R, will be held for the first half of the semester.
-(Spring semester, annually, sometimes co-taught with Steve Cadrin, 2018 syllabus)
+(Spring semester, alternate years with MAR530, 2020 syllabus)

 MAR 595: Bayesian Statistics and Hierarchical Modeling for Ecology